rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/Decorators/ViewChild-basics.md

 }
 ```

-Now in the console (browser dev-tool), you should get Hello Angular:
+Now in the console (browser dev-tool), you should get `Hello Angular`:

 Now, let's explain the code.